wundergraph/terraform-provider-cosmo/docs/resources/feature_flag.md

   Feature flags define labels that dictate the federated graphs to which they will apply when enabled.
   Setting the corresponding feature-flag header or cookie value allows different graph constellations to be served to clients.
   For more information on feature flags, please refer to the Cosmo Documentation https://cosmo-docs.wundergraph.com/cli/feature-flags.
+  To learn more about the concept of feature flags, please refer to the concept https://cosmo-docs.wundergraph.com/concepts/feature-flags.
 ---

 # cosmo_feature_flag (Resource)